-This isn’t a problem when you open your account in branch, because a bank official will see your passport or national identity card and confirm your identity in person.
+This isn’t a problem when you open your account in a branch, because a bank official will see your passport or national identity card and confirm your identity in person.
 However, if you decide to open your account online, you’ll need to verify your identity some other way.

-You’ll need to download an identity verification sheet from your bank’s website and present it at your local post office together with your passport or national identity card.
+For PostIdent, you’ll need to download an identity verification sheet from your bank’s website and present it at your local post office together with your passport or national identity card.
 You’ll then be given another document to sign, which is sent to your bank.
 Your bank will usually pay the fee for this procedure.

 Finally, depending on your nationality, a German bank might also accept verification carried out by your home bank.
 You can get in touch with a customer representative beforehand and they’ll guide you on how to go about this.

 Banking has a long history in Germany.
 There are thousands of banks, sorted into three categories: private banks, cooperative banks and public access banks.

-The four largest banks in Germany are Deutsche Bank, Commerzbank, Postbank and Hypovereinsbank.
+Four of the largest banks in Germany are Deutsche Bank, Commerzbank, Postbank and Hypovereinsbank.
 Together, they cooperate as the Cash Group (more on this later).

 Here’s what they each have to offer.

-The main difference between the two accounts is that BestKonto has a more expensive monthly fee (it costs €9.99 a month, while AktivKonto costs €4.99 a month) and comes with more perks.
+The main difference between the two accounts is that BestKonto has a more expensive monthly fee (it costs €13.90 a month, while AktivKonto costs €6.90 a month) and comes with more perks.

 Commerzbank’s website has an excellent English translation.
 However, you cannot apply for a bank account online.

 HypoVereinsbank® has a range of bank accounts you can apply for online.
 However, the website is in German, so it may be a challenge if you don’t understand the language.

 Most banks in Germany offer free bank accounts which include a free debit card and free online banking as standard.

 A basic account should be more than enough for most of your everyday banking needs.
 However, it won’t have much in the way of perks.

-Germany’s four major banks and their subsidiaries cooperate as the Cash Group.
+Germany’s four major banks and their subsidiaries cooperate as the Cash Group®¹³.
 What this means for you is that ATM withdrawals are free if you bank with one of Germany’s four major banks and use any of their ATMs.

 Some banks offer free withdrawals in some foreign ATMs if you have a premium bank account.
-However, while you won’t be charged a fee for making the withdrawal, you may be faced with an unfavourable exchange rate.
+However, while you won’t be charged a fee for making the withdrawal, you may be faced with an unfavorable exchange rate.

-However, you should also beware when a bank says international transfers are commission-free, as it will often make up for this by giving you a unfavourable exchange rate instead.
+However, you should also beware when a bank says international transfers are commission-free, as it may simply mean the bank’s costs are rolled up into the exchange rate instead.

 You’ll also need to consider whether the foreign bank will charge a fee for the incoming transfer, as this will further increase the cost.